Paperclip runs the fleet.

 vokal and paperclip

 Paperclip handles async agent fleet orchestration — org charts, budgets, heartbeat execution, and governance.
-Vokal is the live coordination layer above it: shared channels, real-time streaming, approval workflows, and team alignment around agent work as it happens.
+Vokal is the human-led product workspace above it: shared channels, real-time streaming, approval workflows, and team alignment around agent work as it happens.

-Most AI-native teams need both: a fleet orchestration layer that handles async pipelines, cost guardrails, and task governance — and a live coordination layer where the team can see what agents are doing and intervene when judgment is needed.
+Product teams assembling AI agents often need both: a fleet orchestration layer that handles async pipelines, cost guardrails, and task governance — and a live product workspace where the team can see what agents are doing and intervene when judgment is needed.
 Vokal and Paperclip each own one of those layers.

 the comparison